IBM-EPBL/IBM-Project-27678-1660062691/README.md

 The Flask folder has all the files necessary to build the flask application.

-the static folder has the images, style sheets, and scripts that are needed in building the web page.
+The static folder has the images, style sheets, and scripts that are needed in building the web page.

 templates folder has the HTML pages.